SamuelePolimi/robopy/README.md

 Both the implementations of the interfaces are "context dependent", meaning that they rely on how the particular substrate of software (ROS modules, controllers, network configuration).
 However, if one inspects the actual implementations provided for `franka` and `darias`, can see that they are simple, and therefore, one can easily customize this library for new robots (I plan myself to add a few more).

-The library offers also a few interfaces wfor some hardware, in particular: a OptiTrack motion capture system (`hardware.optitrack`) and a Dymo Scale (`hardware.scale`).
+The library offers a few interfaces for some hardware, in particular: a OptiTrack motion capture system (`hardware.optitrack`) and a Dymo Scale (`hardware.scale`).

+Additionaly, the library offers a nice way to interact with the robot via audio `from robopy.interaction import Audio, Interaction`, so that the user can interact with the robot via simple voice commands.

 General Concepts
 -